P. V. Narasimha Rao: Literary achievements

 Rao's mother tongue was Telugu, and he had an excellent command of Marathi.
-In addition to eight other Indian languages (Hindi, Oriya, Bengali, Gujarati, Kannada, Sanskrit, Tamil and Urdu), he spoke English, French, Arabic, Spanish, German and Persian.
+In addition to nine Indian languages (Bengali, Gujarati, Hindi, Kannada, Odia, Sanskrit, Tamil and Urdu), he spoke Arabic, English, French, German, Persian and Spanish.
 He was able to speak 17 languages.
 Due to his college education in Fergusson College in Pune, then an affiliated college of the University of Mumbai (but now with Pune University), he became a very prolific reader and speaker of Marathi.
 He translated the great Telugu literary work Veyipadagalu of Kavi Samraat Viswanatha Satyanarayana into Hindi as Sahasraphan.
 He also translated Hari Narayan Apte's Marathi novel Pan Lakshat Kon Gheto (But Who Pays Attention?) into Telugu.
-He was also invited to be the chief guest of Akhil Bhartiya Marathi Sahitya Sanmelan where he gave speech in Marathi.
+He was also invited to be the chief guest of Akhil Bhartiya Marathi Sahitya Sanmelan, where he gave a speech in Marathi.

-In his later life he wrote his autobiography, The Insider, which depicts his experiences in politics.
+In his later life, he wrote his autobiography, The Insider, which depicts his experiences in politics.

-"Sonia Gandhi praised contributions of all Congress prime ministers except P V Narasimha Rao in her speech ...
-Making no mention of Rao in her 15-minute speech, she said Rajiv Gandhi scripted the course of economic policies that were followed by the government (headed by Rao) for the following five years."

-"Even today, the Congress leadership shows extreme reluctance to acknowledge the role PV Narasimha Rao played in appointing Manmohan Singh as his finance minister and giving him the freedom to unveil the economic reforms package to bail the Indian economy out of an unprecedented crisis.
-The Congress leadership was correct in blaming Narasimha Rao for his political misjudgment on the Ayodhya issue.
-But it is now time the same leadership also acknowledged Narasimha Rao's role in ushering in economic reforms."

 Centenary celebrations

-In June 2020, Government of Telangana, led by Telangana Rashtra Samithi has declared to organise one-year long centenary celebrations of Rao.
+In June 2020, Government of Telangana, led by Telangana Rashtra Samithi has declared to organise one-year-long centenary celebrations of Rao.
 The state government also decided to set up a memorial and five bronze statues at various places, including Hyderabad, Warangal, Karimnagar, Vangara and Delhi.

 In popular culture

 In the year 2019, an independent biographical documentary film named P V: Change with Continuity (2019) directed and produced by Sravani Kotha and Srikar Reddy Gopaladinne released on the streaming platform Vimeo.
 The documentary features rare archival footage and interviews of several distinguished people closely related to Rao's life and work.

-Suresh Kumar appeared as Rao in the 2019 film NTR: Mahanayakudu directed by Krish which chart the life of the Indian actor-politician N. T. Rama Rao.
+Suresh Kumar appeared as Rao in the 2019 film NTR: Mahanayakudu directed by Krish which charts the life of the Indian actor-politician N. T. Rama Rao.
 The same year, Ajit Satbhai portrayed Rao as the former Prime Minister of India in the film The Accidental Prime Minister by Vijay Gutte, about Manmohan Singh.

 Pradhanmantri (lit.
-'Prime Minister'), a 2013 Indian docudrama television series which aired on ABP News and covers the various policies and political tenures of Indian PMs, based the twentieth episode - "P. V. Narasimha Rao and Corruption charges against him" - on his term as the country's leader; Ravi Jhankal portrayed the role of Rao.
+'Prime Minister'), a 2013 Indian docudrama television series which aired on ABP News and covers the various policies and political tenures of Indian PMs, based the twentieth episode – "P. V. Narasimha Rao and Corruption charges against him" – on his term as the country's leader; Ravi Jhankal portrayed the role of Rao.